I am new here. At last, stumbled upon an Indian forum for Diabetes! I am glad to be here.

-I have started following LCHF diet regimen 3 weeks before and I am seeing great results.
+I have started following the LCHF diet regimen 3 weeks before and I am seeing great results.

 I have lost 5 kilos in 3 weeks after I started following LCHF.
 I was on Zoryl M3 Forte (Glimepiride 3mg Metformin 1g) before breakfast and Voglibose 0.3 once after Lunch and another after dinner, before LCHF.

 My morning sugar counts were avg.
-140 mg/dL and post dinner counts were avg.
-180 mg/dL before couple of months although, I was on meds.
-I know, I am still overweight and need to work out more to reduce extra pounds however, time doesn’t permit to do that due to work pressure and assignments etc. I walk a Km per day after Lunch and Dinner though.
+140 mg/dL and post-dinner counts were avg.
+180 mg/dL before a couple of months although, I was on meds.
+I know, I am still overweight and need to work out more to reduce extra pounds however, time doesn’t permit to do that due to work pressure and assignments, etc. I walk a Km per day after Lunch and Dinner though.

-I am completely off the meds since last 3 weeks, I test my BG 3 times a day and they are as follows
+I am completely off the meds for last 3 weeks, I test my BG 3 times a day and they are as follows

 Fasting: avg.
 115 mg/dL